Joy Burch

-Joy Marie Burch is an Australian former politician and former Speaker of the Australian Capital Territory Legislative Assembly.
-She was a Labor Party member for the seat of Brindabella in the ACT Legislative Assembly from 2008 to 2024.
+Joy Marie Burch is an Australian former politician who served as a Labor member of the ACT Legislative Assembly for Brindabella from 2008 to 2024.
+She served in various ministerial portfolios between 2009 and 2016 and Speaker of the Assembly from 2016 to 2024.

 Biography

 Prior to being elected to the Legislative Assembly, Burch was a registered nurse.
 She worked for several years as a community nurse across southern NSW and the ACT.

 Burch lived for several years in Alice Springs, as the executive director of the Australian Rural Health Education Network, as executive director of the Northern Territory Remote Workforce Agency and as the CEO of the Rural Health and Community Support Services.
 She also was the owner and operator of a Childcare Centre.

 Burch has formal tertiary education, with a Bachelor of Arts in Liberal Studies, and Post-Graduate qualifications in Health Administration and Information Systems Management.